Marky’s Tuesday MLB Forecast: Coors Returns with Slate’s Highest Weather Rating

 Seattle is posting the lowest rating by far and at just 7.5, is tied for the second-lowest total of the day.
 The lowest total is in New York, where Zack Wheeler and the Mets are hosting the Padres.

 To the naked eye, the humid conditions with winds blowing out to left appear good for bats, but our model doesn’t quite agree.
 Forty-four isn’t terrible, but it’s not good, either.
-This total has seen betting action similar to that of the Angels game and has moved from 7.5 to 7 at Bookmaker as a result.
+This total has seen betting action similar to that of the Angels game and has moved from 7.5 to 7.

 >> Download The Action Network App to get real-time MLB odds, track your bets and follow all of our experts’ picks.